 Before talking about Pakistani currency notes and coins, I will tell you about the currency and the word used for Pakistani currency.
-Therefore, a word currency is derived from the Latin word “currens” which is related to money.
+Therefore, the word currency is derived from the Latin word “currens” which is related to money.
 The word currency is commonly used for money in any form which is used to buy or sell goods and circulating notes or coins.
-In simple words, the definition of currency is the system of money for commonly used in the whole world.
+In simple words, the definition of currency is the system of money commonly used in the whole world.
 Now it’s time to deeply explain Pakistani currency.

-The Pakistani coin was first time introduced in 1948 from the state bank of Pakistan in the denomination of 1 piece, 1⁄2, 1 and 2 annas, 1⁄4, 1⁄2 and 1 rupee.
-1 pie coins were included in 1951.
-In 1961, coins of 1, 5 and 10 rupees were released, later this year, money, 5 and 10 rupees after coins.
-In 1963, 10 and 25 money coins were introduced, then 2 paisa in next year.
+The Pakistani coin was first time introduced in 1948 from the state bank of Pakistan in the denomination of 1 piece, 1⁄2, 1, and 2 annas, 1⁄4, 1⁄2, and 1 rupee.
+1 pie coin was included in 1951.
+In 1961, coins of 1, 5, and 10 rupees were released, later this year, money, 5 and 10 rupees after coins.
+In 1963, 10 and 25 money coins were introduced, then 2 paise in the next year.
 1 rupee coins were re-created in 1979, followed by Rs 2 in 1998 and 5 rupees in 2002.
 Coins 2 stuck in the last year of 1976, 1 paisa lost production in 1979.
 5, 10, 25 and 50 paisa all production was stopped in 1996.
-There are two varieties of 2 rupee coin, the back side clouds above the badshahi mosque and front side above with the name of Pakistan and the sign of the Pakistani flag.
+There are two varieties of 2 rupee coins, the backside clouds above the Badshahi Mosque and the front side above with the name of Pakistan and the sign of the Pakistani flag.

 The first note of Pakistan was released by the reserve bank of India on the behalf of Pakistani government on 1 April 1948.
-These notes contain the name of “GOVERNMENT OF PAKISTAN” in English and “Haqumat-E-Pakistan” in Urdu, added at the top and bottom of the note, these notes only used in Pakistan.
-The reserve bank of India has issued 1, 5, 10 and 100 rupee notes up to 1948 and continued to issue 1 rupee note until the 1980s and the other note overtaken by state bank of Pakistan in 1953.
-The state bank of Pakistan has issued 2, 5, 10 and 100 rupee notes and after some years state bank of Pakistan also was introduced 50 rupee note and stopped 2 rupee notes in 1957.
+These notes contain the name “GOVERNMENT OF PAKISTAN” in English and “Haqumat-E-Pakistan” in Urdu, added at the top and bottom of the note, these notes are only used in Pakistan.
+The reserve bank of India has issued 1, 5, 10, and 100 rupee notes up to 1948 and continued to issue 1 rupee note until the 1980s and the other note overtaken by the state bank of Pakistan in 1953.
+The state bank of Pakistan has issued 2, 5, 10, and 100 rupee notes and after some years state bank of Pakistan also was introduced 50 rupee notes and stopped 2 rupee notes in 1957.